-A follow-up survey was conducted by botanist Michael Wood in August 2014 for the revised project.
-Mr. Wood found the presence of western leatherwood plants within the proposed boundary of Parcel 3.
-None of the other five special-status plant species previously documented on the subject property was observed in the project area, which covers a total of approximately 5 acres.
-No slide landslide repair activity is proposed or required on Parcel 3, and the portion of the designated remainder parcel that is likely to accommodate a future residential structure is not in the vicinity of known leatherwood plants, as they are approximately 175 feet down slope from Parrot Drive and outside of a residential footprint.
+No slide landslide repair activity is proposed or required on Parcel 3, and the portion of the designated remainder parcel that is likely to accommodate a future residential structure is not in the vicinity of known leatherwood plants, as they are approximately 175 feet down slope from Parrott Drive and outside of a residential footprint.
+(Attachment G)

-Pre-construction identification of any plants and protection measures will prevent any significant impacts from the proposed development.
+Pre-construction identification of any plants and protection measures in the area surrounding the sewer pipe realignment and areas designated for future residential development will prevent any significant impacts from the proposed development.

-Mitigation Measure 10: No earlier than thirty (30) days prior to development of a residence on Parcel 4, the project biologist shall complete a survey identifying any western leatherwood plants on the parcel.
+Mitigation Measure 10: No earlier than thirty (30) days prior to development of a residence on Parcel 3, the project biologist shall complete a survey identifying any western leatherwood plants on the parcel.
 Any plants that are identified outside of the residential footprint shall be protected by fencing to prevent damage from construction activities, at the discretion of the project biologist.
 If western leatherwood plants are located within the residential footprint, then a mitigation plan shall be developed in coordination with CDFW to offset the loss of plants.
-The plan shall include, at a minimum, measures for salvage and transplanting, if feasible, or for planting new western leatherwood plants in suitable sites identified by the project biologist.
+The mitigation plan shall be implemented by the Project Biologist.
+The plan shall include, at a minimum, measures for salvage and transplanting, if feasible, or for planting new western leatherwood plants in suitable sites identified by the project biologist; recommended activities to improve habitat condition; recommendations for post-project monitoring and reporting to the County; and recommended criteria for measuring success.
 New plants should be planted at a ratio of 3:1 for each plant displaced.